corrosion-rs/corrosion/README.md

 - `Rust_CARGO_TARGET:STRING` - The default target triple to build for.
 Alter for cross-compiling.
 Default: On Visual Studio Generator, the matching triple for `CMAKE_VS_PLATFORM_NAME`.
 Otherwise, the default target triple reported by `${Rust_COMPILER} --version --verbose`.
+TODO: Rename to CORROSION_NATIVE_TOOLING (inverse logic) and add warning if CORROSION_EXPERIMENTAL_PARSER is used anywhere.
+The option is not part of any release, so it is fine to change the name without adding it to release notes, but users should be notified.
 - `CORROSION_EXPERIMENTAL_PARSER:BOOL` - Use CMake to parse cargo metadata.
-In the future this will remove the dependency on native tooling and make the subdirectory method as fast as the install method.
+This option requires CMake 3.19 and removes the dependency on native tooling and makes the subdirectory method as fast as the install method.
   Default: `ON` if CMake >= 3.19.0.
 Forced `OFF` for CMake < 3.19.

 #### Developer/Maintainer Options